Employee Assignments

 Your command center for directing warehouse workers — assign tasks, lock devices, and monitor progress in real time.

-The Master Controller lets managers pre-assign specific tasks to individual workers or entire teams.
+org-owner org-admin team-leadOpen this page from Management → Employee Assignments in the admin navigation.
+It lets managers pre-assign specific tasks to individual workers or entire teams.
 Instead of workers choosing what to work on, you decide exactly who does what — and their device is configured automatically when they log in.

 Why Use It?

-• Zero setup for workers — When a worker scans their badge, the screen is already configured for their task.
+- Zero setup for workers — When a worker scans their badge, the screen is already configured for their task.
 No context selection needed.

-• Lock devices — Workers can only work on their assigned task — they can't switch to other screens.
+- Lock devices — Workers can only work on their assigned task — they can't switch to other screens.

-• Real-time monitoring — See who's working, who's idle, and track progress across your warehouse.
+- Real-time monitoring — See who's working, who's idle, and track progress across your warehouse.

 Page Layout

-The Master Controller page has three sections:
+The Employee Assignments page has three sections:

-1. Stats bar (top) — Five key metrics across the top of the page.
+- Stats bar (top) — Five key metrics across the top of the page.

-3. Workers & Assignments tables (bottom) — Two side-by-side tables showing worker status and all assignments.
+- Workers & Assignments tables (bottom) — Two side-by-side tables showing worker status and all assignments.

 Stats Overview